Rush-er/rush-er.github.io/_posts/2021-01-29-url-quicklook.md

 ### URL meaning and schema
 URL stands for Uniform Resource Locator.
 A URL is nothing more than the address of a given unique resource on the Web.

-Now a days it's really easy to get fooled with URLS, this happens because people doesnt know how a URL works;
+Nowadays it's really easy to get fooled with URLS, this happens because people doesn't know how a URL works;
 for a URL to works you need:
 1. Protocol
 2. Domain